Maintenance of Certification

 Although the 24 Medical Specialty Boards under the American Board of Medical Specialties utilize the same principle for MOC, it is important to check the specific requirements posted under each different Board.

-- MOC Comparison Chart - This chart lists MOC requirements for each of the 24 specialty boards under the American Board of Medical Specialties (ABMS) and what reciprocating credits are offered if you are certified in more than one specialty.
+- MOC Comparison Chart - This chart lists MOC requirements for each of the 24 specialty boards under the American Board of Medical Specialties (ABMS), costs and more.